 I have protected the contents of my pack on countless occasions whilst hitchhiking or crossing town in the rain by having a rain cover for my backpack.
 The choice is yours.

 Top Tip: If you keep your stuff compartmentalized in different dry sacks and have a rain cover on your pack, the combination guarantees you will keep your stuff dry even in the most heinous of weather down pours.
+Also, the Osprey Exos 58 raincover size you’ll need is large.

 Sleeping Bag Compartment